How To Eat Ice Cream and Still Lose Weight

 We are emotional beings, especially us women.
 We always want to attach meaning or feeling to everything.
 To a large extent we can’t help it.
 We are wired that way.
 It’s what makes us such great mamas and listeners.
 It’s what gives us that dead-ass accurate intuition and the built-in bullshit detectors.
 Being connected to the world through emotions is a good thing.
 Being connected to food through emotions?
 Not so much.
 It’s a large reason why we get fat.
 We eat when we’re depressed.
 We eat when we’re anxious.
 We eat when we’re hurting.
 Oh and guess what?
 We also eat when we’re celebrating things.
 We eat when we’re happy.
 We eat to reward ourselves.
 We eat to connect with others.
 Okay so basically we eat to match every friggin emotion, occasion, and reason that is in existence.
 So how do we ever win the food battle?

 The only way to stop giving food all of your power is to take it back.
 Own your decisions and understand the consequences.
 Stop letting a piece of cake make you feel bad.
 That’s ridiculous.
-Either pass on the cake and choose to be proud of a healthy choice or eat the cake and get the hell over it.
+Either pass on the cake and choose to be proud of a healthy choice or eat the cake, enjoy it, and get the hell over it.

 It’s not a cheat, it’s a choice.